LESBIAN: Women who experience sexual, romantic, physical, and/or spiritual attraction to other women.

 CISGENDER: someone who feels comfortable with the gender identity assigned to them based on their sex assigned at birth.

-LGBTQIA+ ALLY: Someone who confronts heterosexism, anti- LGBTQIA biases, heterosexual and cisgender privilege in themselves and others; believes that heterosexism, homophobia, biphobia and transphobia are social justice issues.
+LGBTQ+ ALLY: Someone who confronts heterosexism, anti- LGBTQIA biases, heterosexual and cisgender privilege in themselves and others; believes that heterosexism, homophobia, biphobia and transphobia are social justice issues.

 Adapted from Vanderbilt University